rusuot/industrial_project_all/README.md

 - products collection (done by POST API with [project CRUD API run.](https://github.com/rusuot/industrial_project_crud_api_firebase))
 - Testing collection (when testing the Manual Import)

-We need Usesr to be leted as it is, but we can work further with "products" only.
+So, we can work further with "Users" & "products"

 ### How to run the project:
 Start project with: